How to use Socket.io with PM2 process manager?

 To convert any basic socket.io application, we need to change a couple of things in both client & server-side codes.
 In this article, we'll see how we can achieve this.

-To demonstrate this I'll use one of my "real-time group chat application" whose Github link is - github.com/mi6crazyheart/chat-server-for-re...
-I've already written a full article on how to use this here - byteblocks.hashnode.dev/how-to-create-a-cha..
+To demonstrate this I'll use one of my "real-time group chat application" whose Github link is - https://github.com/mi6crazyheart/chat-server-for-real-time-group-chats.
+I've already written a full article on how to use this here - https://byteblocks.hashnode.dev/how-to-create-a-chat-server-for-doing-real-time-group-chats

 var socket = io('http://localhost:8080', {